 A common mistake is treating prepaid expenses as regular expenses or placing them into the wrong accounts.
 This often happens when people don’t understand what qualifies as a prepaid expense or when they make entries in a hurry.
 Naturally, this can lead to messy financial reports and confusion during reviews.

-How to avoid: Make sure your team understands how prepaid expenses work and where to record them.
+How to avoid: Make sure your team understands how they work and where to record them.
 Label accounts clearly in your system and double-check entries when reviewing your books.

 Not Reviewing Prepaid Accounts Regularly